What Heart Rate Variability (HRV) Means for Our Health and Longevity

-Because of all these variables, what really matters isn’t one particular HRV score, but the overall trend of your HRV.
+Considering all these variables, what really matters isn’t one particular HRV score, but the overall trend of your HRV.
 Paying attention to what increases or decreases your heart rate variability can help you manage your diet and lifestyle and support your heart’s health.

 How to improve your HRV

 The good news is, the factors that affect your heart rate variability (and heart health in general) are things you probably already know.
-Maintaining a healthy weight, eating a balanced diet, and reducing your intake of alcohol, caffeine, and similar substances, will do wonders for your heart.
+Maintaining a healthy weight, eating a balanced diet, and reducing your intake of alcohol, caffeine, and similar substances, can do wonders for your heart.

 Keeping a regular routine also helps.
 Get enough sleep at night, go to bed and wake up at the same time each day, and stick to regular mealtimes.
-That midnight snack might be delicious, but your heart will still be feeling the effects from it long after the taste has faded.
+That midnight snack might be delicious, but your heart will still be feeling the effects long after the taste has faded.

 What HRV means for longevity

 There are many ways to monitor how we’re aging.
 From our ability to run a 10-minute mile to our BMI, our bodies and lifestyles give us clues to if we’re aging faster or slower than our peers.
-However many of these methods are highly subjective.
+However, many of these methods are highly subjective.
 For example bodybuilders and elite athletes can be incredibly fit, even if their BMI scores say they’re obese.